-21Asset prices are used in the aggregation of capital stock.
+Asset prices are used in the aggregation of capital stock.
 However, it is the price of the capital service that must be used in aggregating capital services (see Jorgenson and Griliches, 1967; Diewert, 1980) as it is the services delivered by capital goods that are used in the production process.
 Jorgenson and Griliches (1967) have shown that these two prices are related; the asset prices are the discounted value of all future capital services.
-They are not proportional though, as there are differences in replacement rates and capital gains among different capital assets.
+They are not proportional though, as there are differences in replacement rates and capital gains among different capital assets

-22 The economic rationale of using the rental prices to calculate a reliable service growth is that the investor expects to get more services in short time from an asset whose price is relatively high (or service life is relatively small).
-In equilibrium, an investor is indifferent between two alternatives: earning a nominal rate of return i on an investment, or buying a unit of capital collecting a rental P^{K} and then selling it at the depreciated asset price $(1-\delta)P^{I}$ in the next period.
-Assuming no taxation the equilibrium condition is: $(1+i{t})P^{I}{k,t-1} = P^{K}{k,t} + (1-\delta{k})P^{I}{k,t}$ manufacturing and Input-Output tables.
-Even though we use multiple sources of data, our final estimates are fully consistent with the aggregate data obtained from the NAS.
-In addition, our approach to capital measurement is consistent with international practices such as the EU KLEMS24, which ensures the possibility of international comparisons.
-In what follows we discuss the various sources of data for asset wise investment and the construction of the relevant variables, in detail.

-[,] with P^{K} as the rental fee and P^{I} the acquisition price of investment good k (Jorgenson and Stiroh 2000, p.192).
-Rearranging yields the cost-of-capital equation: $p{k,t}^{K} = p{k,t-1}^{I}i{t} + \delta{k}p{k,t}^{I} - [p{k,t}^{I} - p{k,t-1}^{I}]$.
+The economic rationale of using the rental prices to calculate a reliable service growth is that the investor expects to get more services in short time from an asset whose price is relatively high (or service life is relatively small).
+In equilibrium, an investor is indifferent between two alternatives: earning a nominal rate of return i on an investment, or buying a unit of capital collecting a rental P^K and then selling it at the depreciated asset price $(1-\delta)P^I$ in the next period.
+Assuming no taxation, the equilibrium condition is: $(1+i_t)P^I{k,t-1} = P^K{k,t} + (1-\delta_k)P^I{k,t}$, with P^K as the rental fee and P^I the acquisition price of investment good k (Jorgenson and Stiroh 2000, p.192).
+Rearranging yields the cost-of-capital equation: $p^K{k,t} = p^I{k,t-1}i_t + \delta_k p^I{k,t} - [p^I{k,t} - p^I{k,t-1}]$.

-23This version of the database does not make a distinction between ICT and non-ICT assets, as the industry level data on ICT assets are weak.
+24 This version of the database does not make a distinction between ICT and non-ICT assets, as the industry level data on ICT assets are weak.
 An attempt to estimate aggregate economy level ICT capital can be found in Erumban and Das (2015).